North Korean space program

+The Unha-3 launch vehicle on the launch pad at Tangachai-ri space center, 2012.

-The North Korean space program is the program of the Democratic People's Republic of Korea, commonly known as North Korea, to develop its space capabilities.
+The North Korean space program is the program of the Democratic People's Republic of Korea to develop its space capabilities.

+North Korea first claimed to launch the Kwangmyŏngsŏng-1 satellite on the Paektusan launch vehicle in 1998.
+Between 2006 and 2016, it attempted five satellite launches on Unha launch vehicles.
+The last two were the country's first successful satellite launches, Kwangmyŏngsŏng-3 Unit 2 and Kwangmyŏngsŏng-4.
+Between 2023 and 2024, North Korea attempted four launches of Malligyong-1 reconnaissance satellites aboard Chollima-1 launch vehicles, succeeding only on the third attempt.

+Unlike its ballistic missile and nuclear weapons programs, North Korea initially attempted to legitimize its space program from 2009 by joining the Outer Space Treaty and Registration Convention.
+From 2023, it has cooperated on space industry with Russia.

 It is regulated by the National Aerospace Technology Administration.
 Prior to 2013, it was governed by Korean Committee of Space Technology.
 As of 2023, the program was relatively unsuccessful.

 History

 The Korean Committee of Space Technology (KCST) was known to have been founded sometime in the 1980s.

 State media first mentioned KCST in February 2009, before the launch of Kwangmyŏngsŏng-2.
-In March 2009, North Korea acceded to the Outer Space Treaty and the Convention on Registration of Objects Launched into Outer Space Objects.
+In March 2009, North Korea acceded to the Outer Space Treaty and the Convention on Registration of Objects Launched into Outer Space.
+This attempt by North Korea to legitimize its space program has been contrasted with the lack of such attempts for its ballistic missile and nuclear weapons programs.

-In January 2013, sanctions were imposed to the KCST by United Nations Security Council.
+In January 2013, sanctions were imposed to the KCST by United Nations Security Council, issuing Resolution 2087.
 Three months later, the KCST was dissolved and replaced by newly-formed National Aerospace Development Administration (NADA), which was formed on 1 April 2013.

 In 2016, North Korea accepted the Rescue Agreement, an international agreement setting forth rights and obligations of states concerning the rescue of persons in space, as well as the Convention on International Liability for Damage Caused by Space Objects.
 Additionally, in the same year, United Nations Security Council imposed sanctions to the NADA.

 In September 2023, following the 9th Session of the 14th Supreme People's Assembly, the National Aerospace Development Administration was renamed to National Aerospace Technology Administration (NATA).